steveshogren/blog-source/source/_posts/2015-08-13-painless-csharp-unit-test-mocking.markdown

 }
 ```

-Now we've cleaned up our nasty multi-line indirection into a single dispatch
+We've cleaned up our nasty multi-line indirection into a single dispatch line.
-line!
 "Go to definition" now takes me to the actual line with the actual called
-function!
+function.
 We've replaced a dependency on a class based interface with a function
 signature.
 The function signature _is_ the interface!

 You probably noticed we have lost something with this final version.
 We have